 Access to IBM product accessibility information

-Use this request form to view Section 508 Voluntary Product Accessibility Templates (VPATs) for IBM products.
+You can learn about the accessibility of IBM products by completing a product accessibility request form to request Section 508 Voluntary Product Accessibility Templates (VPATs).
 If a VPAT for a product you request is not currently viewable online, it will be e-mailed to you.

 Use this request form to make inquiries, such as: